Eder-K/docs/wikipages/wiki-spack.md

 ./bin/spack install precice@working ^boost@1.65.1  -atomic -chrono -date_time -exception -graph -iostreams -locale -math -random -regex -serialization -signals -timer -wave ^eigen@3.3.1 -fftw -metis -mpfr -scotch -suitesparse ^openmpi@3.1.2
 ```

-## Problem building dependencies
+## Error: Conflicts in concretized spec

 There might be conflicts between dependencies.
-If conflicts are detected, Spack prints an error message starting with `Error: Conflicts in concretized spec`.
-In this case you may leave out some dependencies (see above) in order to avoid conflicts.
+If conflicts are detected, Spack prints a large error message starting with `Error: Conflicts in concretized spec` when attempting to execute `spack install` or `spack spec`.
+This can likely be remedied by removing optional extensions of dependency packages.

-**Example (on Ubuntu 18.04):**
+**Example:**
-The following error message was generated on Ubuntu 18.04 LTS using the command `spack spec precice` (Find a solution to the problem below):
+The following error message was generated both on Ubuntu 18.04 LTS and 19.04 using the command `spack spec precice` (Find a solution to the problem below):
 ```
 Input spec
 --------------------------------